raegnar/raegnar.github.io/_posts/2013-05-02-fixed_imageatomicaveragergba8.md

 Anyway, original credit for this technique should go to Cyril Crassin, whose implementation in [<a href="#CG2">Crassin & Greene</a>] deftly avoided the mistakes I made by implementing his own pack/unpack functions.
 Still not sure why his implementation doesn't work for me though.

-<strong>Note:</strong> I tried to debug these in the Nsight shader debugger and got the message "Not a debuggable shader", so either it doesn't support atomics (unverified), or these "spinlock" type shaders are too clever for the debugger somehow (for now).
+**Note:** I tried to debug these in the Nsight shader debugger and got the message "Not a debuggable shader", so either it doesn't support atomics (unverified), or these "spinlock" type shaders are too clever for the debugger somehow (for now).

 ### References
 [<a name="CG2"></a>Crassin & Greene] Octree-Based Sparse Voxelization Using the GPU Hardware Rasterizer <a href="http://www.seas.upenn.edu/~pcozzi/OpenGLInsights/OpenGLInsights-SparseVoxelization.pdf">http://www.seas.upenn.edu/%7Epcozzi/OpenGLInsights/OpenGLInsights-SparseVoxelization.pdf</a>